Hamedasd/AML_HW01/README.md

 20-march-2020

-i have the results, for a sample of query images. chi2 distance function performs poorly and it was expected according to what the prof says, maybe it will not have accuracy 0 for the whole 89 images,but anyway it will be really small. i cant believe that i did sth wrong in writing the formula, its pretty straightforward.
+i  results for 3.c, for a sample of query images. chi2 distance function performs poorly and it was expected according to what the prof says, maybe it will not have accuracy 0 for the whole 89 images,but anyway it will be really small.

 added part 4.a